 That's why you should consider converting basic data sets to charts and graphs instead.
 Line charts, bar charts, and more can all be used to convert flat data into effective visual presentations.

-If you're just getting started in working with data in PowerPoint and want to help your audience visualize it, make sure to check out the tutorial below:
+If you're just getting started in working with data in PowerPoint and want to help your audience visualize it, check out the tutorial below:

 You're the presentation when you're speaking to an audience.
 The slides are just a supporting point.